-In preparation for our Rioja wine tasting this Saturday, we had a chat with our Spanish wine expert, Raúl, and he gave us “the dirt” on the region and shared with us some fascinating facts.
+In preparation for our Rioja wine tasting (vs Ribera del Duero!)
+Saturday, April 24th, we had a chat with our Spanish wine expert, Raúl, and he gave us “the dirt” on the region and shared with us some fascinating facts.

 Firstly, interestingly enough, La Rioja the wine region is not actually the same as La Rioja the Spanish autonomous region.
 The wine region, in fact, overlaps four, different autonomous regions: Navarra, the Basque country, La Rioja, and, ever so slightly, Burgos.
 There is a single town called Hacienda Ternero in Burgos that is part of La Rioja wine region with just one winery and no actual inhabitants!

 La Rioja is located in the Oja valley and gets its name from the river Oja. (rio means river in Spanish: ´Rio – Oja´).
 There is a great diversity of grapes that are able to be planted and grown in La Rioja due to its unique weather and climate.
 The 5 main grapes used in Rioja wines are tempranillo, garnacha, mazuelo, graciano, and maturana.
 Raúl told us that, although tempranillo is considered the principal grape in Rioja wine production, garnacha is the trendiest at the moment.

 Despite Rioja red wine’s overwhelming popularity, the region does in fact produce the whole gamut in wines, from white and rose to sparkling and sweet wines.
 And, unlike many other wine regions, there is an enthusiasm for trying new techniques and innovation is encouraged.
 La Rioja was declared in 1991 the first Calificada DO in Spain, which means its wines have assured quality and authenticity, with all of the wines being exclusively bottled at the source.
 They are one of only two regions in Spain to have this title, sharing it with Priorat in Catalonia.